ppy/osu-wiki/news/2024/2024-11-07-osu-world-cup-2024-round-of-32-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/9405745">scylla</a></p>

 For this week we didn't do anything special in terms of preparation.
 We were discussing having a scrim against another country but real life plans got in the way.
 One hour before the match I went through our scores on our team sheet and made lineups and planned picks and bans based on their scores as well as their mental and current playing ability.
 With how even our opponents are to us skill wise we went into the match with very little expectations, in our eyes the win could've gone either way.
-Despite not having ::{ flag=SE }:: [Zpinxx](https://osu.ppy.sh/users/9818947) for the match, our team mental was great, we played really well, and most of our picks went the way we wanted.
+Despite not having ::{ flag=SE }:: ::Zpinxx::{ user-id=9818947 } for the match, our team mental was great, we played really well, and most of our picks went the way we wanted.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7944724" style="background-image: url('/wiki/shared/avatars/0x84f.jpg')"></a>